 We decided to keep with the northern cell which looked like it was becoming dominant, but our road options were not that good.
 We needed a northeast route, but our only east option was through Maywood and beyond on a very curvy 2-lane road.
 We had no choice but to take it to try and stay with the updraft.
 We encountered the most vivid rainbow I have ever seen just east of town.
 It was almost blinding to look at.

 We had a hard time keeping up with our storm due to its fast motion to the northeast coupled with the meandering roads.
 Near Moorefield, south of Brady, we observed what appeared to be an RFD gustfront leading north to a lowered area.
 Motion was turbulent but I could not confirm rotation.
-Saw several storm observers here, including David Drummond who stopped to talk briefly.
+Saw several storm photographers here, including David Drummond who stopped to talk briefly.
 New cells were exploding to our south, with a precip core very close to the south, so I knew our storm did not have long before its warm inflow was history.
 Structure was impressive, however: